 Reasons for hair loss

 The medical term for hair loss is alopecia.
 It can affect both men and women at any age and is often a normal process of ageing.
 In some cases, however, there may be other causes of hair loss which can include:

 - Hormonal changes (including menopause)

 - Injury or burns

 - Low levels of iron

-Androgenetic Alopecia can be inherited from one or both parents and the pattern of hair loss often differs for men and women.
-The severity of the hair loss can also range from less noticeable hair thinning to complete baldness.
+Androgenetic Alopecia can be inherited from one or both parents, and the pattern of hair loss often differs for men and women.
+The severity of hair loss can also range from less noticeable hair thinning to complete baldness.